-I stood with my arms crossed over my chest, back pressed against the front door of my house, and stared down at the young Greek god with the decidedly ungodlike snarl on his perfect lips and a “bad boy” air that seemed too big for his years.
+I stood with my arms crossed over my chest, my back pressed against the front door of my house, and stared down at the young Greek god with the decidedly ungodlike snarl on his perfect lips.
+The kid had a “bad boy” air that seemed too big for his years.

 Facing off with the mini-Greek god, the full-sized version, who certainly could have been a bad boy if he hadn’t worked so hard in his life to prove to others that he wasn’t that guy, stood with hands on hips and perfect face formed into stone.
 “Why didn’t they tell me they were bringing you?”
 Hal asked his younger brother, Asher Amity.

 The they he referred to was their parents, who’d apparently done the dump and run while Hal and I had been at the grocery buying stuff for dinner.
-Beside me on the porch, my sweet and adorable pitty, Caphy, vibrated like a laundry spin cycle, her deadly tail whipping the wood planking behind her.
+Beside me on the porch, my sweet blonde, green-eyed pitty, Caphy, vibrated like a laundry spin cycle, her deadly tail whipping the wood planking behind her.
 She was so excited to meet the newcomer she could barely stand it.
-Pitty-full whining emerged from her throat and she kept jumping to her feet and then plopping back down when I wouldn’t let her leap off the porch and fly into Asher’s arms.
+Pitty-full whining emerged from her throat, and she kept jumping to her feet and then plopping back down when I wouldn’t let her leap off the porch and fly into Asher’s arms.

 I was pretty sure the dark-eyed hostility the kid was flinging around like holy water in a room full of vampires was a good indication he wouldn’t appreciate a chest full of pibl.

 Asher shrugged, his speculative gaze sliding to me.
 “They forced me into the car and drove me here.
 Trust me, brah, if I’d known they were bringing me out to Bumpkinville, I’d have opened the car door and flung myself out onto the highway.”
 His lips curled in disgust as he looked around.
 “Anything would be better than this place.”